Powder House Square: Powder Alarm

 Just after dawn on September 1, 1774, a force of roughly 260 British regulars from the 4th Regiment, under the command of Lieutenant Colonel George Maddison, were rowed in secrecy up the Mystic River from Boston to a landing point near Winter Hill.
-From there they marched about a mile to the Powder House, and after sunrise removed all of the gunpowder.
+From there they marched about a mile to the Powder House, and after sunrise removed all of the remaining gunpowder, all of which was British-owned.
 Most of the regulars then returned to Boston the way they had come, but a small contingent marched on to Cambridge, seizing two field pieces from the Cambridge Common.
-The field pieces and powder were then taken from Boston to the British stronghold on Castle Island, then known as Castle William (renamed Fort Independence in 1779).
+The field pieces and powder were then taken from Boston to the British stronghold on Castle William.

-In response to the raid, amid rumors that blood had been shed, alarm spread through the countryside as far as Connecticut and beyond, and American Patriots sprang into action, fearing that war was at hand.
+In response to the raid, amid false rumors that blood had been shed, alarm spread through the countryside as far as Connecticut and beyond, and local Patriots formed themselves into armed mobs, fearing that war was at hand.
 Thousands of militiamen began streaming toward Boston and Cambridge, and mob action forced Loyalists and some government officials to flee to the protection of the British Army.
 This action provided a "dress rehearsal" for the Battles of Lexington and Concord seven months later in the famous "shot heard 'round the world".
-This did however, inflame already heated feelings on both sides and would spur actions by both British and American forces to move both powder and cannons to secure locations.
+This did however, inflame already heated feelings on both sides and would spur actions by both the British and Patriots to move both powder and cannons to secure locations.